stephomi/nomadsculpt.com/manual/docs/topology.md

 | Brush Size          | The level of detail will depend of the brush size |

 The option `Use pressure radius` is only relevant if `Brush Size` is activated.
-When it is activated, the level of detail will always reflects the brush size, even when the brush size is affacted by pencil pressure.
+When it is activated, the level of detail will always reflect the brush size, even when the brush size is affected by pencil pressure.

 #### Quality/Performance